saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 <img src="../images/s4hwelcusr.jpg">

+Enter the

+<img src="../images/eclproj04.jpg">

 If you are not using the S/4HANA trial system, then you will need to have a user that has the following roles.

-<img src="../images/eclproj04.jpg">
+Note that the Business Roles for the S/4HANA technical user (S4H_SD_DEM) include:

+* SAP_BR_SALES_MANAGER

+For the full list of Roles (some of these will be Z roles specific to the trial appliance) [please click here.](../other/s4hSalesDemoUserRoles.csv)

 [Back to Steps](#steps)